 So far things were simple.
 Now let us look at something of greatest importance: modifiers.
 Modifiers declare how variables are meant to be used.
 In standard C we have modifiers like static and extern.
 In GLSL the needs are very different.
 There are a number of modifiers to choose from.
-This set is different in older versions of GLSL and newer, and we need to cover both since there is a distinct risk that you work on systems where the new modifiers are not yet supported.
+This set differs between older and newer versions of GLSL, and we need to cover both here since there is a distinct risk that you need to work on systems where the new modifiers are not yet supported.